jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

   .. code-block:: python

-    AssertionError: None != 'I received this message: None'
+    AssertionError: None != 'I received this message: hello'

 * I change the `return statement`_ to match the expectation

   .. code-block:: python

     def text(argument):
-        return 'I received this message: None'
+        return 'I received this message: hello'

   and get another :ref:`AssertionError`

   .. code-block:: python

-    AssertionError: 'I received this message: None' != 'I received this message: 1234'
+    AssertionError: 'I received this message: hello' != 'I received this message: yes'

-* I change the `return statement`_ to see the difference between the input and the expected output
+* I add a `return statement`_ to see the difference between the input and the expected output

   .. code-block:: python

     def text(argument):
         return argument
+        return 'I received this message: hello'

-  and the terminal shows these :ref:`AssertionErrors<AssertionError>` in the ``short test summary info`` section
+  and the terminal shows an :ref:`AssertionError`

   .. code-block:: python

     AssertionError: 'hello' != 'I received this message: hello'
-    AssertionError: <class 'bool'> != "I received this message: <class 'bool'>"
-    AssertionError: {'key1': 'value1', 'keyN': 'valueN'} != "I received this message: {'key1': 'value1', 'keyN': 'v...
-    AssertionError: 1.234 != 'I received this message: 1.234'
-    AssertionError: [1, 2, 3, 'n'] != "I received this message: [1, 2, 3, 'n']"
-    AssertionError: (1, 2, 3, 'n') != "I received this message: (1, 2, 3, 'n')"
-    AssertionError: 1234 != 'I received this message: 1234'
-    AssertionError: None != 'I received this message: None'

   it looks like the message depends on the argument passed